Secure connection negotiation

 Ssp-InteractionIDvalue is consistent with the endpoint being requested

 SHALL check for the presence of all SSP headers

-SHALL check that an authorization bearer token in present and correctly formed.
+SHALL check that an authorization bearer token is present and correctly formed

-MAY authorise access to API endpoints through examining acceptable values in the JWT requested_scope claim
+MAY authorise access to API endpoints through examining acceptable values in the JSON Web Tokens (JWT) requested_scope claim

-SHALL risk manage the security of the endpoints of the TLS communications, so as to prevent inappropriate risks (e.g. audit logging of the GET parameters into an unprotected audit log).
+SHALL risk-manage the security of the endpoints of the Transport Layer Security (TLS) communications, so as to prevent inappropriate risks (for example, audit logging of the GET parameters into an unprotected audit log)

 Provider systems SHALL as a minimum be tested against the OWASP top 10 web application vulnerabilities.

 Provider systems SHOULD be tested for vulnerability to Denial of Service (DoS) and hardened against such attacks.

 Secure Socket Layer (SSL), and Transport Layer Security (TLS) protocols